templado/documentation/README.md

 ```

 Of course, in most cases you are are not going to want to add single simple elements one by one.
 You can easily create more
-complex Snippets by loading a partial HTML string into your DOMDocument, and then extracting the element(s) that you want:
+complex Snippets by loading a partial HTML string into your DOMDocument, and then extracting the root element that you want:

 ```
 $codeSample = new \DOMDocument();